FATHOM5/haversine/README.md

 ## Haversine

-Package haversine provides the great circle distance between two points on the surface of the earth.
+Package haversine provides the great circle distance between two points on the surface of a sphere, with specific functions for Earth.
 Points are identified by latitude and longitude, and distance results can be returned in nautical miles, statute miles, or kilometers.
+An internal angle function returns the radians between two points.
 ![Earth great circle](https://i.imgur.com/iD3X3Ax.png)

-The curvature of the earth dictates that the shortest distance between two points cannot be a straight line between the points.
-The Haversine formula provides an approximation for the shortest great circle route over the surface of earth that connects the two points.
+The curvature of the Earth dictates that the shortest distance between two points cannot be a straight line between the points.
+The Haversine formula provides an approximation for the shortest great circle route over the surface of Earth that connects the two points.
 In this figure the dotted yellow line is the arc of a great circle. *Image courtesy USGS.*

 ## Installation